Felix-Redwood/Data-Centric-Development-Milestone-Project/README.md

 For type 4 and 5 users, the screens of tablets and mobiles are much smaller than those of desktops.
 For this reason, a search bar makes for better UX, as it decreases user reliance on buttons, instead allowing the user to navigate through the site with a much larger, 'search bar' element.

-* Feature 6; Viewing Important Data Only - Feature 6 is useful primarily for type 2 and 3 users.
+#### Feature 6 - Viewing Important Data Only:
+Feature 6 is useful primarily for type 2 and 3 users.
 For type 2 users, being able to only view important elements allows allows them to slim down the number of elements they are presented with to only what is most relevant for the story.
 For type 3 users, being able to only view important elements allows them to have less information on the screen, meaning that they are less likely to be confused and/or overstimulated.

-* Feature 7; Toggling Important Data - Feature 7 is useful for type 1 and 2 users, as it allows them to edit the 'Important' status of elements without having to go to the trouble of loading the 'edit' page.
+#### Feature 7 - Toggling Important Data:
+Feature 7 is useful for type 1 and 2 users, as it allows them to edit the 'Important' status of elements without having to go to the trouble of loading the 'edit' page.
 This is not a massive feature, but does make for better UX by allowing simple editing to be done without clicking the 'EDIT' button.

-* Feature 8; 404 Error Handling - Feature 8 is useful for ALL users, but especially for type 3 users.
+#### Feature 8 - 404 Error Handling:
+Feature 8 is useful for ALL users, but especially for type 3 users.
 The 404.html page provides a quick explaination of the problem 'Page Not Found', as well as providing a link to the Homepage, as well as an email address for the purposes of complaints or feedback.
 This will be most useful for type 3 users, as they are the least likely to understand what a 404 error is, and will need clear direction to navigate back to the Homepage.

+#### Feature 9 - Mobile & Tablet compatibility:
-* Feature 9; Mobile & Tablet compatibility - Feature 9 is useful for type 4 and 5 users.
-By using a mobile-
-first design, coupled with @media() rules for both tablets *and* mobiles as well as Materalize [tabs](http://archives.materializecss.com/0.100.2/tabs.html) that display in the Navbar on mobiles and tablets, the site is easy to navigate on these screen sizes.
+Feature 9 is useful for type 4 and 5 users.
+By using a mobile- first design, coupled with @media() rules for both tablets *and* mobiles as well as Materalize [tabs](http://archives.materializecss.com/0.100.2/tabs.html) that display in the Navbar on mobiles and tablets, the site is easy to navigate on these screen sizes.

+#### Feature 10 - Help Page:
-* Feature 10; Help Page - Feature 10 is useful for type 3 users.
+Feature 10 is useful for type 3 users.
 By providing a list of clear instructions on how to use the site, type 3 users are able to navigate the site by consulting the 'Help' page.